angelmavare/nebula-theme/README.md

 # Nebula HTML5 Template

-Nebula theme is the official template for Pixonauta.com .
+Nebula theme is the Pixonauta.com official template.
 This represents the 3rd version of the blog, in a fresher and more usable redesign to the previous [Uxtify theme](https://github.com/angelmavare/uxtify-theme).

 The template was build using Bootstrap 5 as framework and Sass as CSS preprocessor